 Secondly, depending on how you like your experience, you may also have options to extend your stay or even convert to a longer-term Canadian visa.
-If you’re currently thinking about applying for a Working Holiday Visa through International Experience Canada (IEC), then go ahead and check to see the Working Holiday visa requirements to see if you’re eligible to apply.
+If you’re currently thinking about applying for a Working Holiday visa through International Experience Canada (IEC), then go ahead and check to see the Working Holiday visa requirements to see if you’re eligible to apply.

 Benefits include help with your SIN, banking, cell phone, an orientation, help with your job search, resume revision, interview prep, one night’s hostel stay with breakfast, and more!
 You can feel secure knowing that your job in Canada is guaranteed before you arrive, or you’ll get your money back.
 Plus, you will have the full support of the Stepwest team during your entire stay in Canada!

 Tempted to take a working holiday in Canada?